 What would you do in that situation?

-Most people would have given up before it even got to that point, but not Michelle.
+Most people would give up before it even gets to that point, but not Michelle.

 The life lesson here is – if you’re not serious or prepared to do whatever it takes, don’t bother going into business.